ibm-cloud-docs/hpc-spectrum-symphony/getting-started.md

 2. [Create or import key](/docs/key-protect?topic=key-protect-getting-started-tutorial#get-started-keys)
 3. [Authorize access between](/docs/vpc?topic=vpc-vpc-encryption-planning#byok-volumes-prereqs):
     * Cloud Block Storage and the key management service
+    * Cloud Block Storage and the File share service
 4. Gather information for the following boot volume encryption deployment values (you provide this information when you deploy your {{site.data.keyword.symphony_short}} architecture):
     * `enable_customer_managed_encryption`: Gives you toggling options.
     * `kms_instance_id`: Instance ID of the Key Protect instance that you create.
     * `kms_key_name`: Name of the KMS key that you create

-Customer-managed encryption applies only to the bastion, login, and management nodes.
-The compute nodes are still IBM-managed.
+Customer-managed encryption applies only to the login, management, and static compute nodes.
+The dynamic compute nodes are still IBM-managed.
 {: note}

 ## Create custom images
 {: #create-custom-image}
 {: step}

-The offering provides a default set of images that you can use for the nodes within your HPC cluster.
+The offering provides a default set of images that you can use for the nodes within your Symphony cluster.
 However, if you prefer to use your own custom images, documentation and scripts are provided to help you create them.

 Worker Image: The default image that is specified in `image_name` acts as the worker image.
 This image is used to create the Symphony cluster nodes: management, management-candidates, and workers.